xiaozhong21/jumpstart/README.md

 - View project list page
 - View project details page where they can
   - Contribute to project initial funding
   - View funding history

 #### Authorized/Logged-in user features (on top of getting all above):

 - Log in
 - Post new projects
 - Edit created projects
-- Delete created projected
+- Delete created projects

 ## Live Demo